-My name is Masaharu Hayataki, and I am a freelance marketing consultant specialized in foreign market entry to Japan using digital marketing and translation for start-up companies and small and medium enterprise in e-commerce, software, mobile application, and finance sectors.
+My name is Masaharu Hayataki, and I am a freelance marketing consultant, specialized in a foreign market entry to Japan using digital marketing and translation for start-up companies and small and medium enterprise in e-commerce, software, mobile application, and finance sectors.

 I have completed more than 100 projects with positive feedback.
 I am a certified partner of Google Adwords and Google Analytics.
-I have 5 years of experience in digital marketing and 5 years of experience in sales.
+I have five years of experience in digital marketing and five years of experience in sales.